Lifestyle

 An experienced editor and journalist specialising in news and lifestyle.

-You don't have to be green-fingered to enjoy the delights of this year's Chelsea Flower Show.
 Loved by royalty and everyone who's anyone on the London social scene, each year the grounds of the Royal Hospital Chelsea are transformed into the world’s greatest flower show.
-Taking place from Monday, May 22 – Saturday, May 27, this is one hospital visit you won't mind attending.
+Taking place in May, this is one hospital visit you won't mind attending!

-In fact, the Chelsea Flower Show has long been the place to see and be seen on London’s busy summer social calendar, with many famous faces enjoying the gardens throughout the week.
-Fancy joining them?
-Here are the coolest things to see at the Chelsea Flower Show 2023.
+The Chelsea Flower Show has long been the place to see and be seen on London’s busy summer social calendar, with many famous faces and Royals enjoying the gardens throughout the week.
+If you are planing the garden of your dreams and fancy joining them this is the best place to get dressed up, meet friends and having a fabulous day out.
+You don't have to be green-fingered to enjoy the delights of the Chelsea Flower Show.

-What else can I see during the Chelsea Flower Show?
+What Else Can I See During The Chelsea Flower Show?

 If you're feeling peckish, you can tuck into a fancy brunch at the onsite Champagne & Seafood Restaurant, or enjoy a floral-inspired Champagne Afternoon Tea at The Drawing Room.